 - Receptionist Mode: The system has a Receptionist Mode to assist visitors in the lobby when the front desk staff is not around.

 - Interactive Map: The interface allows administrators to easily select video stations by clicking or dragging on an interactive map.

-- Fault Detection: The IX-Soft features system-wide line supervision and device check to ensure that all stations are online and every button, station speaker, camera, and microphone are working properly.
+- Fault Detection: The IX-Soft features system-wide line supervision and device checks to ensure that all stations are online and that every button, station speaker, camera, and microphone is working properly.